 3

-ACC covers injuries caused by accidents, but it does not cover illness.
-If you are diagnosed with cancer, develop a chronic condition, or experience a mental health crisis that prevents you from working, ACC provides nothing.
-Income protection insurance fills this gap and is particularly important for young adults who may have limited savings to fall back on.
+Medicare covers medical treatment costs, but it provides nothing to replace your lost wages if you are too sick or injured to work.
+If you are diagnosed with cancer, develop a chronic condition, or experience a severe mental health episode, Medicare does not pay your rent or cover your bills.
+Income protection insurance fills this gap and is particularly important for young adults with limited savings.

 4